virtyaluk/operator-overloading/README.md

 ## Examples
 You may find source code with examples of operator overloading in the specific language under its own folder in the root of the repo.
 The source code may be successfully compiled and executed using available language tools.
 If there are any additional actions required to compile the example, these would be mentioned in the documentation.

+#### The task

+As you may know, there's no programming language that allow users to perform, for example, arithmetic operations between custom data structs.
+The main idea is to create a custom struct and implement the ability to perform addition and subtraction between instances of that struct.

 ## Catalog

 - [C#](https://github.com/virtyaluk/operator-overloading/tree/master/csharp)